JefferysDockers/ubu-lts/README.md

+# ubu-lts - An Ubuntu base Docker from scratch.

 Note: This document serves dual purpose as the README for a GitHub repo and for the DockerHub repository built from it (as an automated build).

 This provides a base Docker container with the Ubuntu OS.
 It is called "ubu-lts" after the Ubuntu long-term service release and is versioned based on the date of the patch to the release.
 Currently, this is the so-called "Focal Fossa" version.